PhD, Johns Hopkins Bloomberg School of Public Health, 2015

 BA, University of Puget Sound, 2004

-My research has primarily focused on cross-cultural mental health treatment, measurement, and implementation science.
+My research primarily focuses on suicide prevention, implementation science and mental health services research for underserved populations.
 Here are a couple of examples of my work: